Next Generation Science Standards

 CIG (Computational Infrastructure for Geodynamics)

-I am currently on the Computational Seismology Steering Committee for CIG.
+I was one of the original writers for the proposal that created the program, and am currently on the Computational Seismology Steering Committee for CIG.
 For a description of this program, go to the

 CIG Web Site.